aricasas/BEARR/README.md

 - Support for concurrent gets and scans from several threads
 - Write Ahead Logging

-The public interface is fully tested, including an integration test that performs a large number of random database operations, comparing against a HashMap oracle.

-Most internal interfaces also have dedicated unit tests.
+The public interface is fully tested, and most internal interfaces also have dedicated unit tests.
+More info in the "Tests" section of the README.

 We have a set of 25 benchmarks that are used to measure and compare database throughput as we vary our configuration parameters.